Hannah Witton: Personal life

 After a bad flare of ulcerative colitis, Witton underwent ileostomy in January 2018.
 In December she was a panelist in the "Sex and Science" discussion for the Yogscast Jingle Jam charity.

-Witton proposed to Daniel "Dan" Leadley, older brother of fellow Youtuber and singer-songwriter Bethan Leadley, in August 2019.
-They married in September 2020.
-In November 2021, Witton confirmed that the couple were expecting their first child together, due in late April 2022.
-Witton gave birth to her son, weighing 9lb, on 30 April, via "an unplanned but very calm c-section"; adding that he spent his first night receiving neonatal care.
+Witton married Daniel Leadley, older brother of fellow YouTuber and singer-songwriter Bethan Leadley, in September 2020.
+Witton gave birth to their son on 30 April 2022.

 In 2022, Witton became a German citizen, in addition to her British citizenship.